 - State and local governments can’t discriminate against qualified individuals with disabilities in all programs, activities, and services of public entities as covered under (Title II).

-- Does your organization provide public accommodation or commercial facilities?
+- Does your organization provide public accommodations or commercial facilities?
 Hotel, public transportation, restaurants, retail merchants, sports stadiums, movie theaters?
-(Title III) mandates you take steps necessary to communicate effectively with customers with visual, hearing, or cognitive disabilities.
+(Title III) mandates you take the steps necessary to communicate effectively with customers with visual, hearing, or cognitive disabilities.